-The proposed layout (turbine placement) is considered acceptable from a noise perspective (subject that the applicant not use a WTG exceeding 109.0 dBA to ensure total noise levels less than 45 dBA at NSR locations used for residential purposes, including the cumulative noise levels).
+The proposed layout (turbine placement) is considered acceptable from a noise perspective (subject total noise levels are less than 45 dBA at all NSR locations used for residential purposes).
 There is no restriction in the WTG that the applicant could use, though the applicant must monitor noise levels, the response of receptors to the noise levels and ensure that night-time noise levels are less than 45 dBA at all receptors (structures used for permanent residential purposes).
-Subject to this condition, it is recommended that the proposed Hugo WEF (and associated infrastructure) be authorized.
+Subject to this condition, it is recommended that the proposed Khoe WEF (and associated infrastructure) be authorized.